TheDevExperiment/server/ReadMe.md

 Project Veilb is a social media app that lets you share your thoughts and feelings anonymously with a community of like-minded individuals.
 With our advanced user profiling system, you can connect with other users based on shared interests and values.

+# How to run the code?
+`make server` -> this will compile the server and start it `make clean` -> to remove any old images

 ## Features

 - Anonymously create and share posts or rate posts created by other users.